TYPO3-extensions/sphinx/Documentation/AdvancedUsersManual/UsingSphinxCommandLine/Index.rst

 	single: Symbolic Link

-Although this extension is primarily meant at providing a full-fledged environment to build documentation from a TYPO3 Backend, it is likely that a few users will use it to easily set up a Sphinx environment on their local machine.
+Although this extension is primarily meant at providing a full-fledged environment to build documentation from a TYPO3 backend, it is likely that a few users will use it to easily set up a Sphinx environment on their local machine.

 This extension automatically generates shortcut scripts within directory :file:`typo3temp/tx_sphinx/sphinx-doc/bin/`: